Skip to main content

 In the climactic episode of “Avatar,” Aang overpowers his enemy in a powerful display of strength, but at the last moment he ultimately refuses to commit this necessary evil, but it’s not because he is lacking in commitment, strength, or the things we might call heroic.
 His actual solution, to reach into the Fire Lord’s spirit and take away his ability to use fire, actually requires him to attain a level of spiritual conviction that no previous Avatar had ever achieved.
 He is so committed to peace at all costs that his resolve actually overpowers that of the bad guy he is supposed to “destroy,” and really it’s that dedication to his principles that even qualifies him to be this “chosen one” figure in the first place.
 That is healthy masculinity in action.

 Back in Westernland, Peter does not even look for an alternate solution.
+He just watches as Phil poisons himself.
 Orchestrating Phil's death is not a situation Peter is forced into, especially seeing how Peter actually has something like a relationship with Phil by the film’s end.
-In this way, they have a lot in common with Ethan and Martin from The Searchers, but this film imagines that The Searchers would have been better if Martin had just shot Ethan and left him to die in the dust.
-Peter never makes any effort to leverage his newfound relationship with Phil to get him to leave his mother alone.
-He just watches as Phil poisons himself.
+In this way, Phil and Peter have a lot in common with Ethan and Martin from The Searchers, but Peter never makes any effort to leverage this newfound relationship with Phil to get him to leave his mother alone.
+This film imagines that The Searchers would have been better if Martin had just shot Ethan and left him to die in the dust.
 Peter's arc is often framed like little Timmy is finally standing up to his playground bully, but anytime I let myself think for more than two seconds about how it all plays out, the whole thing just sounds like little Timmy's supervillain origin story.

 More to the point, we don’t get the idea that Peter does or ever will feel bad or even conflicted about this.
 The final scene actually seals Peter’s actions with him reciting a scripture in Psalms about The Lord delivering him from “the power of the dog,” which is where this story gets its title, endowing this whole ordeal with some divine approval.
 This isn’t even played like some necessary evil that will hang over Peter’s soul for all eternity.
 The lighting in this scene is literally the most golden shot in the entire film: we feel absolutely no conflict about what Peter did.